graysky2/clean-chroot-manager/README.md

 # clean-chroot-manager
-Wrapper script to manage buildroots when building packages under Arch Linux.
+Wrapper script to manage chroots when building packages under Arch Linux.

 ## Why use it?
 Ccm provides several advantages over the standard arch-build scripts: